caenrigen/mlx90640-library/README.md

 Important Note: This code includes big changes to the API that were necessary for a project developed during the "IN4398 Internet of Things Seminar" course at TU Delft University.
 This repository will not be maintained and doesn't include the latest improvements of the original library.

-We hope that the code examples provided here might be if use for someone else :)
+We hope that the code examples provided here might be of use for someone else :)

 ## Dependencies
 This code requires the BCM2835 Library to be installed.
 You can download the latest version from: